Skip to main content

 Resistance appears as an upward slope.

-• Testing the trace on every board (what is the point of having per-board test traces if you aren’t going to test everyone?) resulting in another cost increase.
+3. Testing the trace on every board (what is the point of having per-board test traces if you aren’t going to test everyone?) results in another cost increase.

-• Trace configurations (spurs, etc.) is likely to introduce unwanted and misleading waveform artifacts.
+1. Trace configurations (spurs, etc.) are likely to introduce unwanted and misleading waveform artifacts.

 To get some practical insights into VNA and TDR, watch our interview, VNA or TDR: the tight time-domain measurement by Mike Resso.